freespek/ssf-mc/spec4d-alloy/README.md

 ## Experimental Results

-Similar to the experiments with a [direct SMT encoding][smt-enc] for CVC5, we conduct experiments for the same kinds of inputs:
+Similar to our experiments with the [direct SMT encoding][smt-enc] for CVC5, we conduct experiments for the same kinds of inputs:

 | Input      | #blocks | #checkpoints | #signatures | #ffg_votes | #votes | runtime  | memory  |